tunglm2203/waypoint_nav/README.md

-# waypoint_nav
+# GPS-waypoint-based-Autonomous-Navigation-in-ROS

-IMPORTANT NOTE:  I have updated the waypoint_nav project to work under ROS Kinetic.
-Also, I have included Dockerfile and corresponding scripts to build and run this under Docker. (jeff AT lutz.ws)
+GPS points will be predefined for the robot to navigate to the destination while avoiding obstacles.

-This package performs outdoor GPS waypoint navigation.
-It can navigate while building a map, avoiding obstacles, and can navigate continuously between each goal or stop at each goal.
+# Description

-This repo is made to run on a Clearpath Husky with IMU, Novatel GPS, and Sick lms111 lidar.
+This repo package was tested on Gazebo simulator (version 9.0) with a Omo R1/R1 mini with IMU, GPS, and lidar.
+The PC is running Ubuntu 18.04, ROS Melodic, Gazebo 9.0.

 This package uses a combination of the following packages: